mcglasp/ms4-big-idea-books/README.md

 An important feature to note about the Add and Update item pages are the three pricing fields: Price, Discount and Set Sale Price.
 The basic principle is that the user choose to apply either a percentage discount to the product or a set sale price, but the set sale price will always override the discounted price.
 As an example, if the recommended retail price (RRP) is £10, and the site owner wishes to apply a 10% discount to that product, then the price will be displayed as £9 (noting that it is a sale price).
 If the owner then wishes to run a 'flash sale' for that or a number of items, they can leave that percentage discount information in tact and price the item at, say, £5 for as long as they wish.
 When they then remove that Set Sale Price, the price will automatically revert to the discounted price.

 To prevent faulty pricing information reaching the live site, or indeed the database, the Discount and Set Sale Price fields are not enabled until a price above £0.00 is entered.

+Managing Campaigns
+The site owner can enable and disable all their campaigns from one page, from which they can also navigate to the 'create a campaign' form.
+Within this form they are given a list of items that are available to select as part of the campaign, and they are also shown a disabled list of items currently included in other campaigns and therefore not available for selection.
+They use this form to name and give a fixed price to their campaign.
+On creation of a campaign, each item's set sale price is set to the campaign's fixed price.
+If the item already has a set sale price, it is saved into an original sale price field for later recall.
+This same process happens when enabling a campaign after a period of deactivation.
+On deletion of a campaign, all references to that campaign are removed from its included items, their original sale prices (if applicable) are reloaded in the set sale price field and the original price field is set to zero.
+This helps to reduce the admin overhead to the store user.
+See below for an example of how this works:

+    - Item 1 has an RRP of £12.99, but the shop sells it for £10 as standard, and therefore the figure of £10 is set in the set_sale_price field.

+    - Item 2 has an RRP of £11.99 and it sells for that, therefore it does not have a set_sale_price.

+    - Both items are put into a £5 flash sale that lasts a few days.
+When the owner disables the sale, it would be an unwelcome admin overhead to have to go through each included product and reset whatever sale price they may originally have had (assuming the site owner could even remember!).
+Instead, whatever is in original_sale_price is loaded into set_sale_price.
+Elsewhere the site will show the set_sale_price if it is more than £0.00, otherwise displaying the normal price (or percentage-discounted price, if applicable).
+The original_sale_price field is zeroed to prevent it from later overriding the set_sale_price if the item were included in a future sale.

 # Skeleton